ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 The value is a human readable name of the service, service instance or service sub-resource that matches the CRN specified on the field target.id

 For example,
-* When the action requested is on the instance of your service ( rename an instance), the name of the service must match the name as indicated under the **Display Name** column in the [global catalog](https://globalcatalog.cloud.ibm.com/search?q=).
+* When the action requested is on the instance of your service ( for example, a user requests to rename an instance), the name of the service must match the name as indicated under the `Name` column in the resource list.
 * If the action requested is on a certificate, set the value to the name of the certificate that a user could see in the Cloud UI.
 * If you have resources that do not have a name, set this value to  `<resource-type>-<ID of the resource modified>` For example, `model-xxxxx`

 ### target.typeURI (string)
 {: #target.typeURI}